Homepage

 It does exactly what it says on the tin; you can bypass the airport desks and check in for your flight using your desktop computer, tablet or phone.

-Often it also means you can choose your seat before you get to the airport and save time before your flight with shorter queues, especially if travelling hand luggage only.
+Often, it also means you can choose your seat before you get to the airport and save time before your flight with shorter queues, especially if travelling with hand luggage only.
 More importantly, it is cheaper to use online services with some airlines.

 Online check-in is pretty much standard with all airlines now, including charter, budget and scheduled carriers.